Submitter FAQ

 Who can see and use my work?

 Repository items are publicly available unless a collection has specific access limits or an embargo applies.
-If you select a Creative Commons license, it clarifies permitted reuse.
-See Creative Commons licenses.
+Items can also be set to DePauw-community-only access or embargoed for up to 5 years.
+If you select a Creative Commons license, it clarifies what reuse is permitted.

 Will my work be discoverable?

 Yes.
 SCW content is indexed by major search engines and is designed to be discoverable in Google Scholar.
-Each item also receives a stable link you can cite and share.
+Each item also receives a stable, permanent link you can cite on your CV, resume, or personal website.

 Do I get usage statistics?

 Yes.
-Item pages display download counts (and sometimes view counts).
-Ask us if you need a summary for a CV or report.
+Item pages display download counts and sometimes view counts.
+SCW also automatically sends monthly download reports to individual authors.
+Contact us if you need a usage summary for a CV or annual report.

 Help

-We’re happy to advise on publisher policies, recommended versions, and how to choose a license.
-Contact the repository team for one-on-one help.
+We're happy to advise on publisher policies, recommended versions, and how to choose a license.
+Contact the SCW coordinator, Victoria Peters, for one-on-one help.